OctopusDeploy/docs/docs/projects/export-import/index.md

 ![Import Export Menu](import-export-menu.png "width=500")

-When exporting a password is used to protect the zip file.
-The password should be treated sensitively, as the export file includes any sensitive variable values.
+When exporting, a password is required to assist with encryption.
+The password should be treated sensitively, as it will be used to decrypt any sensitive values contained within the export when importing the project(s) into Octopus.

 ![Export projects](export-project-page.png "width=500")